Lu-Feng/SelaVPR/README.md

 ```

 ## Test
-Set rerank_num=100 to reproduce the results in paper, and set rerank_num=20 to achieve a close result with only 1/5 re-ranking runtime.
+Set rerank_num=100 to reproduce the results in paper, and set rerank_num=20 to achieve a close result with only 1/5 re-ranking runtime (0.018s for a query).
 ```
 python3 eval.py --datasets_folder=/path/to/your/datasets_vg/datasets --dataset_name=pitts30k --resume=/path/to/finetuned/pitts30k/model/SelaVPR_pitts30k.pth --rerank_num=100
 ```